Lima, Peru: Municipal Office of Service to Migrant Neighbors

 In addition, the OMA utilized public open spaces for cultural and artistic activities that brought Lima’s long-standing residents and newest neighbors together.
 So far, migrants and receiving community members have jointly beautified six public spaces through mural paintings.

-The OMA organized two large service fair, called migratones, for the city government and its non-governmental partners to present their services migrants and refugees, giving them the choice in what services and service providers best met their needs.
+The OMA organized two large service fairs, called migratones, for the city government and its non-governmental partners to present their services to migrants and refugees, giving them the choice in what services and service providers best met their needs.
 The events also featured recreational and sports activities to bring young migrants and their receiving communities together while giving caregivers a chance to explore the city’s services.

 Impact